 The lotion is a key step in the Japanese skin care routine and unique.
 It is often known as a softener and contains ingredients like ceramides, sake (Japanese rice wine), and amino acids.
 Lotions provide instant hydration and keep the skin soft.
 They also have a brightening effect.

 Just like the daytime routine, apply the essence after using the skin-softening lotion.
 This step will provide additional hydration to your skin.

 Step 6: Serum

 For nighttime skin care, it is essential to use a serum that heals the skin and strengthens the cellular structure.
-You may use products that contain glycolic acid, hyaluronic acid, or retinol.
+You may use beauty products that contain glycolic acid, hyaluronic acid, or retinol.
 These ingredients stimulate cell turnover and combat the signs of premature aging.